 We Can’t Do Everything, but We Can All Do Something

 Most flame retardants cause significant problems when they are present in high concentrations.
 If eliminating all the items containing flame retardants from your home seems overwhelming, you can always take a more gradual approach.
 Everyday, for example, make a commitment to eliminate one flame retardant contaminated item.
 Also, encourage your senators to sign the Safe Checmials Act.

 Mattresses, which were required to meet federal open-flame standards (based on California law TB 177), required toxic flame retardant chemicals or other flame-resistant barrier materials such as wool, Kevlar or melamine fibers.
-Starting January 2014, furniture makers will be able to sell furniture with the new “TB 117-2013″ tag.
+Starting January 2014, Furnishing makers will be able to sell furniture with the new “TB 117-2013″ tag.
 This new law allows manufacturers to meet the new smolder-test requirement versus the previous twelve-second open flame test currently in place, which would be much easier for manufacturers to meet without adding any flame retardant chemicals.
 Manufacturers and retailers have one year to comply with the new flammability standard.
 Be sure to check with your manufacturer to find out what chemical or material they utilized to comply with the new regulations before purchasing and assure the healthiest mattress.